Ooggle/qualif-ec2-2022-esaip/stegano/perfect_sound_box/readme.md

-In his conquest of the fire temple, Link found a .
+After opening the mystic chest in his conquest of the Water Temple, Link found a weird sound box in it.

-Help him to find what it is hidding!
+Help him find what it is hidding!

 <br>